 More info on Wolfgang Reforest Specific to Project

 Wolfgang Reforest is a social enterprise energised about reforesting Ireland.
-Wolfgang’s Reforesation projects are designed to revitalise wildlife and reverse climate change.
+Wolfgang’s Reforestation projects are designed to revitalise wildlife and reverse climate change.
 Their first acquisition was 15 acres of land outside Aughrim in Co.
 Wicklow.
-This land was reportedly once part of the great shillelagh woods which covered most of Wicklow but was deforested under British rule to build ships, palaces and universities in England.
+This land was reportedly once part of the Great Tinahely Woods which covered most of Wicklow but was deforested under British rule to build ships, palaces and universities in England.

 This Christmas, people can gift native Irish trees planted on behalf of the giftee or gift a tree planting day in Wolfgang Woods in Wicklow.

 Funds raised will be used to buy more land that was once ancient Irish woodlands and plant more native Irish trees.